connor122721/drosophila_bottleneck_simulations/README.md

+# *Drosophila melanogaster* Bottleneck Simulations

+## Overview
+This project involves the simulation of genetic differentiation in a neutrally evolving population of *Drosophila* after consecutive winter bottlenecks.
+The goal is to study the effects of these bottlenecks on the genetic diversity of a wild-caught population in Charlotteville, Virginia, USA.
+The scripts and data in this repository is part of the earlier work published in this article: (https://academic.oup.com/genetics/article/226/2/iyad207/7459204).

+## Author
-# Started by Connor S. Murray
+Started by Connor S. Murray
-10/31/2022

-Drosophila bottleneck simulations

-Genetic differentiation of a neutrally evolving population after consecutive winter bottlenecks.
+Date: October 31, 2022

-## Scripts
+## Workflow

-# 1) Generate the burn-in VCF
+### 1. Generate the Burn-in VCF

-This will generate the VCF for a metapopulation to have a theta pi ~ 0.01 (wild Drosophila metapopulation genetic diversity).
+This step generates the VCF for a metapopulation to achieve a theta pi ~ 0.01, representing the genetic diversity of a wild *Drosophila* metapopulation.

-Uses msprime/python
+**Tools Used:**
+- `msprime` (Python)

-# 2) Run the SLiM scripts and output statistics
+### 2. Run the SLiM Scripts and Output Statistics

-Independently replicates the simulated universe over 50 generations with 2 bottleneck events.
+This step involves running SLiM scripts to independently replicate the simulated universe over 50 generations, including 2 overwintering bottleneck events.

-Uses SLiM/R

-# 3) Merge parsed data
+**Tools Used:**
+- `SLiM`

+### 3. Merge Parsed Data
-Collect data from each simulation run and concatenates it for analysis step.
+This step collects data from each simulation run and concatenates it for the analysis step.

-Uses bash/R
+**Tools Used:**
+- `bash`
+- `python`
+- `R`

-# 4) Analyze, ABC, and plot data
+### 4. Analyze, Perform ABC, and Plot Data

-Approximate bayesian computation (ABC) and plotting of results.
+This step involves performing Approximate Bayesian Computation (ABC) and plotting the results.

-Uses R
+**Tools Used:**
+- `R`